-The adjoining bar — daytime coffee and snacks, night time drinks — makes this a great place to hang out, meet a friend, catch up on work (everyone’s wielding an iPhone or laptop) or just drink in the elbow room, especially sweet if you’re staying in a “Cozy Room.”
+The hotel was showing its age in 2014 when it underwent its final hail mary renovation.
+The revamped “Living Room” offered a promising start with glamorous — and plentiful –club chairs and sofas and a curtain of tubular lights that continually changed color, easing from moody pastels by day into nightclubby magentas, golds and tangerines.
+The adjoining bar — daytime coffee and snacks, night time drinks — was an appealing place to hang out, meet a friend, catch up on work (everyone wielded an iPhone or laptop) or just drink in the elbow room, especially sweet if you were staying in an aptly named “Cozy Room.”

 But most rooms were too teeny for the W price, which could explode to $500 a night during peak season.
 Even a hanger rod that lights up when you open the closet door won’t cut it when you have to squeeze past the wall and the foot of your admittedly stylish bed to get out of the door.